What Gives a Demon Rest?

 Martin Luther said in one of his sermons in the 1500's, "For where faith begins, there also begins war and conflict."

 Corrupted Christianity is created by people who do not want the offense of the cross, and they don't want to suffer with Jesus, they only want his glory and benefits here and now.
-These are people who didn't count the cost of following Jesus, but imagined they could receive only good things (i.e. Joel Osteen).
+These are people who didn't count the cost of following Jesus, but imagined they could receive only good things from his name (i.e. Joel Osteen).
 But Paul said, "All who would live godly in Christ Jesus will suffer persecution."
+1 Timothy 3:12

 In conclusion, lies are where a demon finds rest, and unrepentant liars are where it finds a comfortable home.
 The truth of Jesus is what sweeps a person clean and puts their mind and heart in order, just as Jesus said to his disciples, "You are all clean because of the Word I have spoken to you."
 John 15:3